Rahul Ranade

 Rahul Ranade (born 23 May 1966) is a music composer.
 His work in music spans from composing music for films, television, drama to events, concerts, composing music for ballets, advertisements, and also albums.

 Early life

 Rahul started his musical journey at a very young age.
 He has been trained in percussion (tabla) and has received vocal lessons in Indian Classical.
-Thanks to the encouragement from his mother, he continued to pursue his passion for music even thru his college days.
-He soon received accolades and wet is beak in real music at "Shishuranjan".
-At a very tender age, he got the opportunity to perform and tour with the troupe of Ghashiram Kotwal (Marathi: घाशीराम कोतवाल) along with eminent personalities like Dr. Mohan Agashe nd Dr. Jabbar Patel.
-Rahul has been privileged to learn from virtuosos like Sai Paranjpye, Rajdutt, Srinivas Khale and Ketan Mehta.
+Thanks to the encouragement from his mother, he continued to pursue his passion for music even through college.
+He soon received accolades and gained experience in real music at "Shishuranjan".
+At a very tender age, he got the opportunity to perform and tour with the troupe of Ghashiram Kotwal (Marathi: घाशीराम कोतवाल) along with eminent personalities like Dr. Mohan Agashe and Dr. Jabbar Patel.
+Rahul was privileged to learn from virtuosos such as, Sai Paranjpye, Rajdutt, Srinivas Khale and Ketan Mehta.

 Personal life

 Rahul is married to Meena Ranade.
 She has a B.Com/MBA and now has her own marketing firm, Mirage Creations.
 Rahul and Meena have two sons, Yash who is a practicing attorney of law (Duke University School of Law) and Jay who is an avid writer and a hotel management graduate (IHM).